mesonbuild/meson/docs/markdown/Contributing.md

 Each project test is a standalone project that can be compiled on its own.
 They are all in `test cases` subdirectory.
-The simplest way to run a single project test is to do something like `./meson.py test\
+The simplest way to run a single project test is to do something like `./run_project_tests.py -t test\
-cases/common/1\ trivial builddir`.
+cases/common/1\ trivial`.
 The one exception to this is `test cases/unit` directory discussed below.

 The test cases in the `common` subdirectory are meant to be run always